California wildfire: Los Angeles orders 100,000 to evacuate | DW | 11.10.2019

 Critics, however, said the company had failed to modernize its equipment and services to deal with such situations.

-A northern Californian fire official also confirmed a third death, of a man who died after losing his oxygen supply after power was cut off.
+A fire official confirmed a third death, of a man who died after losing his oxygen supply after power was cut off.

 wmr,ed/dr (AFP, AP, Reuters)